ethancarter7/ethancarter7/README.md

 # Hi, I'm Ethan Carter 👋

 Computer Science student at the University of Alberta with an AI specialization.
-I'm passionate about **data science, machine learning, and sports analytics**—building intelligent systems that solve real-world problems.
+I'm passionate about **data science, machine learning, and sports analytics**.

 Currently co-founding **Golden Bear Labs**, developing full-stack web and mobile applications with machine learning integrations.